ChromeUniverse/Personal-website/public/posts/prism-testing.md

 ```

-Yep, works as advertised. 👌👍😃
+Yep, Prism.js is definetely working as advertised. 😃

+Expect to see it used quite regularly in my future posts.